ldstep/ldstepweblog/src/notes.md

 [Lifehacker](https://lifehacker.com/tech/apple-education-discount-explained)

 I tested this and it works.
-I'm not sure how ethical it is but if you want to give it a shot here's the [link to the Education Store](https://www.apple.com/us-edu/store).
+I'm not sure how ethical it is, but if you want to give it a shot, here's the [link to the Education Store](https://www.apple.com/us-edu/store).

 ---